-The Villages of Amisk, Czar and Hughenden, and the Town of Provost lie within the boundaries of the Municipal District of Provost.
+The Villages of Amisk, Czar, and Hughenden, and the Town of Provost lie within the boundaries of the Municipal District of Provost.
 In general, the economic health of these communities is very closely related to the economic health of the surrounding rural community.
-These incorporated urban centers provide a wider range of services than can be found in the hamlets.
-As the population of these urban centers grows, new services will be developed.
-In conjunction with this expansion, additional land will be required by these urban centers.
+These incorporated urban centres provide a wider range of services than can be found in the hamlets.
+As the population of these urban centres grows, new services may be required.
+In conjunction with this expansion, additional land will be required by these urban centres.

-At the same time, there are a number of land uses which are naturally attracted to the fringe area of urban centers.
-Uses such as drive-in movie theaters, oil field equipment operators, bulk farm fuel and fertilizer dealers and country residential developments are examples of these types of uses.
-Unless properly planned, conflicts can result between land needed for urban expansion and urban fringe uses.
+At the same time, there are a number of land uses which are naturally attracted to the fringe area of urban centres.
+Uses such as drive-in movie theatres, oilfield equipment operators, bulk farm fuel and fertilizer dealers, and country residential developments are examples of these types of uses.
+Unless properly planned, conflicts can result between land needed for urban expansion, urban fringe uses, and rural land uses.

-It is the intention of Council to provide objectives and policies designed to manage the development of urban fringe areas in order to minimize conflicts, while supporting the Plan goal of conserving agricultural land.
+It is the intention of Council to provide objectives and policies designed to manage the development of urban fringe areas in order to minimize conflicts while supporting the Plan goal of conserving agricultural land.

-1. To encourage urban expansion to be directed to non-productive agricultural land where possible.

-2. To minimize land use conflicts between the Municipal District and local incorporated urban centers.

-3. To provide a coordinated approach to the management of land use within the urban fringe area.
+- 1. To encourage urban expansion to be directed to non-productive agricultural land where possible. - 2.
+To minimize land use conflicts between the Municipal District and local incorporated urban centres. - 3.
+To provide a coordinated approach for the management of land use within the urban fringe area.

-- 11.1 The Municipal District shall establish an urban fringe area around the Town of Provost and the Villages of Czar, Amisk and Hughenden in the Land Use Bylaw. - 11.2 The Municipal District may participate in Joint Development Committees with adjacent urban municipalities.
-Further, the Municipal District shall encourage such Joint Development Committees to meet on a regular basis to discuss issues in the urban fringe areas. - 11.3 In order to achieve an informed and coordinated approach to the management of land uses within urban fringe areas, the Municipal District shall: - provide an opportunity for an adjacent urban center to comment on all development and subdivision activity in urban fringe areas, and - actively encourage urban municipalities to prepare long range plans which identify future expansion areas and land uses. - 11.4 The Municipal District shall support the expansion of an urban center provided such expansion: - is based on an identified need, - is consistent with the overall planning strategy of the subject urban center, - is suited for urban uses and servicing, and - is, where practical, directed to areas of non-productive agricultural land.
+- 11.1 The Municipal District shall establish an urban fringe area around the Town of Provost and the Villages of Czar, Amisk, and Hughenden in the Land Use Bylaw. - 11.2 The Municipal District may participate in Joint Development Committees with adjacent urban municipalities.
+In addition, those urban municipalities sharing an Intermunicipal Development Agreement shall participate in Intermunicipal Planning Committees, acting in a capacity specified in each IDP.
+Further, the Municipal District shall encourage such Joint Development Committees/Intermunicipal Planning Committees to meet regularly to discuss matters relating to the urban fringe areas. - 11.3 In order to achieve an informed and coordinated approach to the management of land uses within urban fringe areas, the Municipal District shall: - provide an opportunity for an adjacent urban centre to comment on all development and subdivision activity in urban fringe areas, and - actively encourage urban municipalities to prepare long-range plans which identify future expansion areas and land uses. - 11.4 The Municipal District shall support the expansion of an urban centre, provided such expansion: - is based on an identified need; - is consistent with the overall planning strategy of the subject urban centre; - is suited for urban uses and servicing; and - is, where practical, directed to areas of non-productive agricultural land.

-- 11.5 The Municipal District recognizes the valuable role urban centers play in providing commercial, industrial, institutional, recreational and residential services.
-The Municipal District shall endeavor to restrict land uses in urban fringe areas which may jeopardize efficient and orderly urban growth. - 11.6 The Municipal District shall not support multi-lot rural industrial/commercial development or multi-lot country residential development or rural/mobile home parks within urban fringe areas.
+- 11.5 The Municipal District recognizes the valuable role urban centres play in providing commercial, industrial, institutional, recreational, and residential services.
+The Municipal District shall endeavour to restrict land uses in urban fringe areas which may jeopardize efficient and orderly urban growth. - 11.6 The Municipal District shall not support multi-lot rural industrial/commercial development, multi-lot country residential development, or rural/mobile home parks within urban fringe areas.